 How the ALA Mirror Method Works

-The ALA Mirror Method is the framework behind every practice test on US Testing Center.
-For the real estate license practice test, it operates on three principles:
+The ALA Mirror Method is the framework behind every mirrored preparation test on US Testing Center.
+For the real estate license mirrored preparation test, it operates on three principles:

-The result: a practice experience that measures the same skills the real national exam measures, without requiring you to spend hundreds on a commercial prep course to access quality questions.
+The result: a mirrored preparation experience that measures the same skills the real national exam measures, without requiring you to spend hundreds on a commercial prep course to access quality questions.

 Sample Questions with Full Explanations

-The following three questions come directly from the practice test.
+The following three questions come directly from the mirrored preparation test.
 They span three difficulty levels—easy, medium, and hard—and demonstrate the kind of teaching explanation included with every question in your report.

 Question 1 · Property Ownership · Easy